playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 What if you had a way to mutate or modify this function?
 What if this way of mutating this function allowed you the ability to see that the first parameter is a number, the second is a function, and the return type is a string? **While this may not seem to have any immediate advantages, this meta-type info allows us to do powerful things.** It can be used in a situation where you might want to generate a JSON schema based on a class declaration in a TypeScript file or when using ORMs and mapping TypeScript types to the databases' native type. _By doing something like this with your ORM, you could preserve both the database typing and the TypeScript compile type within the same file so that you don't have to do duplicate checks against either._

+> Author's note:
+> An ORM is an "Object Relational Model".
+An ORM is a library that helps developers keep database schemas mapped in their code, often by having classes reflect the shape of their (typically) SQL server schema.
+>
+> As always, feel free to search more on them (the terms "JavaScript ORM" might help) and always know that not knowing a thing is always okay 🤗

 Here's an example [from a library built to do just that](https://typeorm.io/#/) that allows you to preserve the TypeScript type to save data in specified field types in your database:
 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column} from "typeorm";